SudoDEM/sudodem.github.io/download.md

 ## Examples

-Scripts of examples for both 2D and 3D at the GitHub repository [here](https://github.com/SwaySZ/ExamplesSudoDEM)
+Scripts of examples for both 2D and 3D in the subfolder of source code, [here](https://github.com/SudoDEM/SudoDEM/tree/master/examples)

 ## Installation
 Read the installation guide in the codes for compiling the sources on your computer.